superKoder/lynx_game_info/README.md

 # Atari Lynx Games ComLynx Configuration

-I could not get any technical information about Atari Lynx games, while working on a ComLynx implementation.
+I could not get any technical information about Atari Lynx games, while working on [my own ComLynx implementation](https://github.com/superKoder/comlynx).
 So I started collecting information as I came across it.

 Some of this was confirmed in [this old document](https://atarilynxdeveloper.wordpress.com/documentation/redeye/).
 The rest was read out from `SERDAT` and `SERCTL` themselves.